Alonevs/FantasyWorld_ScreamingArch/docs/README.md

 -   **Imports**: Sort imports using `isort` or similar.
 -   **Architecture**: STRICTLY follow the Screaming Architecture.
 Do not import Django models directly into the Domain layer.

+## 📚 Documentation Index
+-   [Architecture Guide](ARCHITECTURE.md): Screaming Architecture principles and directory structure.
+-   [AI Integration (ECLAI)](ECLAI.md): Details on the AI module for text and image generation.
+-   [Narrative Workflow](NARRATIVE_WORKFLOW.md): Rules for creation, approval, and visibility of narratives.

 ## 🚀 Deployment
 (Add deployment instructions here, e.g., Docker, Gunicorn, Nginx)